curio-bytes/Google-Cloud-Arcade/Cloud Logging on Kubernetes Engine/CurioBytes.md

 ```
 Save and close the file.

-### Update the main.tf file by changing resource.type value:-
+### Update the main.tf file by changing resource.type value at line no 110 and 119:-
 ```
 k8s_container
 ```